Model Context Protocol

 }

-Alternatively, you can also add a custom server by accessing the Agent Panel's Settings view (also accessible via the agent: open configuration action).
-From there, you can add it through the modal that appears when you click the "Add Custom Server" button.
+Alternatively, you can also add a custom server by accessing the Agent Panel's Settings view (also accessible via the agent: open settings action).

 Using MCP Servers

-Installation Check
+Configuration Check

 In the case of custom servers, make sure you check the provider documentation to determine what type of command, arguments, and environment variables need to be added to the JSON.

-Using in the Agent Panel
+Agent Panel Usage

 Once installation is complete, you can return to the Agent Panel and start prompting.
-Mentioning your MCP server by name helps the agent pick it up.

 As an example, the Dagger team suggests doing that with their Container Use MCP server: